pitam-on-git/Pitam683/README.md

 - 👋 Hi, I’m @Pitam683, My real name is Pitam Adak
 - 👀 I’m interested in Techy things
-- 📫 if you want to contact me then mail me in gamerboypitam@gmail.com -🌱 Learning Python
+- 📫 if you want to contact me in gamerboypitam@gmail.com
--📫 Find me around bugs